Kiran7007/Interview-Preparation/docs/android.md

 Retry original request
 ```

-But concurrency matters.

-If five requests receive `401` simultaneously, avoid launching five
-refresh requests.

-Use a coordinated refresh mechanism so only one refresh occurs and other
-requests wait for the result.
 ---
 ## How would you design a large Android application for multiple teams?
-Use modularization with clear ownership.
+- Use modularization with clear ownership.
+- Define dependency rules so feature modules do not depend directly on
+unrelated features.
+- Example:
 ```text
 app
  ├── feature-login